dart-lang/site-www/src/tools/faq.md

 available on the above.
 We realize these limitations are painful and we're hoping to address the root cause but it will take a while to get there.

-#### Q. What are all the "packages" directories for?

-Before 1.20, the `pub` tool used to produce lots of little `packages` directories.

-{% include packages-dir.html %}

-When your code has an import with the `package` scheme, a Dart implementation like the VM or dart2js translates that to a path or URL.
-This path used to be relative to the `packages` directory, but now is derived from information in the `.packages` file.

 #### Q. How can I make my client-server app work with **pub serve**?

 When you have an app with your own Dart server, you can use the